Libraries Guide

 mv MathLib.o lib/

-.so and .o files via __strada_export_info().
+.so, .o, and .a files via __strada_export_info().
 You don't need to keep the original .strada source file.

 Using Shared Libraries (import_lib)